HOW CAN I DETERMINE IF PROPERTY I HAVE LOST HAS BEEN TURNED OVER TO THE POLICE DEPARTMENT?

 MY NEIGHBOR HAS TRASH AND OUTSIDE STORAGE IN THE FRONT YARD AND KEEPS TRASH RECEPTACLES OUT BY THE CURB AT ALL TIMES.
 IS THIS ALLOWED?

 Accumulation of trash is not allowed on the property.
 The open storage of materials may be located in a rear yard, or behind a side yard fence, gate, or wall provided it does not constitute a health or safety hazard or violate any other laws.
 No open storage (except for furniture specifically designed for outdoor use) is permitted in the front yard or areas in front of a side yard fence, gate, or wall.
 Materials stored in any side or rear yard shall not be higher than the surrounding property line fence or side yard fence, gate, or wall.
 Trash receptacles may be placed out for collection no earlier than 4:30 p.m. on the day immediately prior to collection, and must be removed no later than 10:00 p.m. on the day of collection.
-To complete a complaint form and return to the Code Enforcement Division.
+Complete a complaint form and return to the Code Enforcement Division.

 HOW CAN I FIND OUT ABOUT VOLUNTEER OPPORTUNITIES?

 The City maintains a listing of potential volunteer opportunities in the community for youth and adults.
-Call (805) 583-6861 to request a copy of the volunteer list or to add your non-profit agency’s information, or visit the City's Volunteer Opportunities web page by clicking here.
+Call (805) 583-6861 to request a copy of the volunteer list or to add your non-profit agency’s information, or visit the City's Volunteer Opportunities web page.
 The City also offers opportunities for residents to serve on City Boards and Commissions.
 Check the Simi Valley News section of the website regularly for recruitments, or call the City Clerk's office at (805) 583-6748 for more information.